-The fire service has gone through a monumental transformation over the last decades, and as firefighters are exposed to more violence and trauma, it has had a devastating effect on many members.
+The fire service has gone through a monumental transformation over the last decades.
+As firefighters are exposed to more violence and trauma, it has had a devastating effect on many members.
 Front Range Fire Rescue is no exception to this exposure.
-We will continue to strengthen programs such as peer support, EAP, and resiliency training.
+We will continue strengthening programs such as our supportive culture, Member Assistance Program (MAP), and resiliency training.
 Our members are encouraged and supported to come forward when they find themselves struggling with mental health issues.
 Our leaders will strive to know the people in their charge and to recognize when there may be a concern.
 We will have courageous conversations and work to open avenues of communication so that no member is lost to the mental stresses of the job.